 Toilet Paper Roll Extension Cord Holder

 Organizing extension cords can drive anyone crazy.
-To keep your cords wrapped up neatly use toilet rolls as holders.
+To keep your cords wrapped up neatly, use toilet rolls as holders.
 You can even cover the toilet roll with a strip of pretty fabric; all you need is some fabric and a glue gun.
-Wrap the length of the cord around your hand and simply slide through the tube.
-Place multiple rolls inside a box with all of your cords and you won’t have to untangle everything to find it when you need it.
+Wrap the length of the cord around your hand and slide through the tube.
+Place multiple rolls inside a box with all of your cords, and you won’t have to untangle everything to find it when you need it.

-As you can see, there are numerous ways to upcylce common household goods in your quest to get organized.
-The next time you are ready to throw something out or put it in the recycle bin, think about how you can give a new and very practical job.
+As you can see, there are numerous ways to upcycle common household goods in your quest to get organized.
+The next time you are ready to throw something out or put it in the recycle bin, think about how you can give a new and efficient job.